 A variety of federal or local regulations around the globe ensure financial institutions uphold high standards for data security and access—like PSD2 in the EU.
 But even if they aren’t an explicit regulatory requirement, strong customer authentication and multi-factor authentication make good business sense for any forward-thinking financial institution that wants to deliver convenient and secure digital customer experiences.

-If you are part of an EU monetary financial institution or payment service provider, read on to learn more about strong customer authentication (SCA) and how it came to be a PSD2 requirement for all payment service providers by September 14, 2019.
+If you are part of an EU monetary financial institution or payment service provider, read on to learn more about strong customer authentication (SCA) and how it came to be an integral PSD2 requirement for all payment service providers effective September 14, 2019.

 If your organization falls outside the scope of PSD2, but you are still interested in strong customer authentication as part of a broader digital transformation, you may want to jump ahead to the Strong Customer Authentication Checklist below.

-Since the beginning of this century, the EU banking industry has been highly concentrated and consolidated, due in part to inefficiency in cross-border payments and a long period of deregulation.
+Origin Story of SCA Since the beginning of this century, the EU banking industry has been highly concentrated and consolidated, due in part to inefficiencies in cross-border payments and a long period of deregulation.
 Since cashless payments and transactions across Europe weren’t standard previously, money couldn’t easily cross borders and consumers couldn’t take advantage of financial options in other nearby countries.

 M&A activity also flourished within member state boundaries, and this resulted in fewer banks holding more money and offering similar services.
 Without real options, consumers had little incentive to switch account providers, and the lack of competitive forces gave banks little incentive to innovate.

-The EU stepped in for the sake of consumers and the collective European economy, adopting the first Payment Services Directive in 2007.
+The EU stepped in for the sake of consumers and the collective European economy by adopting the first Payment Services Directive in 2007.
 This revolutionary regulation:

 provides a single market for payments across the EU